 - The disorder is caused by a genetic mutation.
 More than 80 genes are known to be the cause of RP.

-- RP is degenerative, causing sight loss, commonly starting in the peripheral and eventually results in blindness.
+- RP is degenerative, causing sight loss, commonly starting in the peripheral and eventually resulting in blindness.
 The rate and age at which vision deteriorates varies depending on the type of RP.

 - The prevalence of RP in the US and Europe is around 1 in 4000.
 It is considered very rare in children and rare in adults.